tim-puhlfuerss/LLM-Knowledge-Base/README.md

 ## Pinokio

-- Open-source application that lets you browse AI models, like SDXL, in a marketplace-like UI and install them on your machine
+- Open-source application that lets you browse curated AI models, like SDXL, or related libraries, like Automatic1111, in a marketplace-like UI and install them on your machine
 - [Official website](https://pinokio.computer)
 - [GitHub repo](https://github.com/pinokiocomputer/pinokio)